 In this article, we will be discussing some unique places to visit in Georgia (country).
 While this is definitely not an exhaustive list, it will be an excellent guide for any traveller planning to check out what this country offers.

-5 Unique Places to Visit in Georgia Country
+15 Best Places to Visit in Georgia Country

 Comprised of 5 small village communities in the Svaneti region of Georgia, Ushguli is known as one of the highest continuously inhabited places in Europe.
-What makes this place truly unique is how well preserved its historical monuments and attractions are.
+What makes this place truly unique is how well-preserved its historical monuments and attractions are.
 This is because getting to it is rather difficult, made worse by the fact that Ushguli is snow-covered 6 months of the year.
 However, this has greatly helped the community to preserve its medieval characteristics of architecture.
-Because of this, the area was recognised as a UNESCO world heritage site in 1996.
+Because of this, the area was recognized as a UNESCO world heritage site in 1996.

 Besides massive towering structures, there is also an old Georgian golden-era period chapel called Lamania religious complex (named after goddess Lamania in Svan mythology).
 Inside it is decorated with 12th-century frescoes.

-Because Ushguli is located in an inaccessible location and is covered by snow for half of the year, the best time to visit and take in all the sights it offers is the spring and summer months.
+Because Ushguli is located in an inaccessible location and is covered by snow for half of the year, the best time to visit and take in all the sights it offers in the spring and summer months.

 The city of Bolnisi is located in the Kvemo Kartli region of Georgia and has a very rich history.
 It started as a German colony from Swabia in 1818.
-After Georgia became part of the Soviet Union in 1921, it was renamed to Luxemburg in honour of Rosa Luxemburg and later obtained the name of Bolnisi as it is known these days.
+After Georgia became part of the Soviet Union in 1921, it was renamed to Luxemburg in honor of Rosa Luxemburg and later obtained the name of Bolnisi as it is known these days.